Autodesk/molecular-simulation-tools/README.md

 	GET workflow/exitcode/:workflowId
 		Returns the exit code of the finished workflow

+#### Seed Data
+Currently, Redis needs to be seeded with at least one workflow for the app to use, which you can create with:

+    hset workflows 0 '{"id": 0, "title": "Refine ligand and active site in molecules"}'

 ### Developing frontend assets
 In addition to mounting local directories as mentioned above, you can recompile the frontend assets on change by running `npm run watch` in the client directory.